rizalks10/Power-Electronic-Final-Exam/README.md

 1. Analysis of Output Voltage in Time and Frequency Domains
 For each inverter configuration:
-   a.
-Generate the switching waveforms of the output voltage v<sub>o</sub>(t) using SPWM.
+   * Generate the switching waveforms of the output voltage v<sub>o</sub>(t) using SPWM.
-   b.
-Plot the output voltage waveform in the time domain for various modulation indices
-        m<sub>a</sub> (e.g., 0.6, 0.8, 1.0).
+   * Plot the output voltage waveform in the time domain for various modulation indices m<sub>a</sub> (e.g., 0.6, 0.8, 1.0).
-   c.
-Determine the frequency-domain characteristics using FFT, including:
+   * Determine the frequency-domain characteristics using FFT, including:
         - Identification of the fundamental frequency component
         - Identification of dominant switching harmonics
         - Comparison of harmonic spectra across the three inverter topologies

 2. Design of a Second-Order Output Filter
 For one selected inverter type (either single-phase or three-phase):
-    a.
-Develop a second-order LC filter that satisfies:
+      * Develop a second-order LC filter that satisfies:
         - Adequate attenuation of switching harmonics
         - Preservation of the fundamental frequency
-    b.
-Provide clear design specifications:
+      * Provide clear design specifications:
         - Selected cutoff frequency
         - Values of the inductor and capacitor
         - Rationale behind the chosen design parameters, including trade-offs and limitations
-    c.
-Perform a simulation of the inverter equipped with the designed filter and present:
+      * Perform a simulation of the inverter equipped with the designed filter and present:
         - The filtered output voltage waveform
         - Improvement in waveform quality relative to the unfiltered inverter output